Tw3lv33/PackEditor/README.md

 ### 2. Saving
 - `SaveFileDialog` component for saving a regular `.png` file
-- A set of classes from `System.IO` for creating folders and the `System.IO.Compression` library for compressing the final test package into a `.zip` file
+- `System.IO` for creating folders and `System.IO.Compression` for compressing the final test package into a `.zip` file

 ---